 Sparta was completely oriented toward the military with its warrior class ruling all others.
 Almost no one who did not belong to its warrior class was allowed to be a citizen.

-The city-state was at his most powerful in the fifth century BC with a population of up to 35,000 citizens, plus helots (enslaved peoples, mostly from Messenia, who had been vanquished by the Spartans in war) and others who lived in the city but were not citizens.
+The city-state was at its most powerful in the fifth century BC, with a population of up to 35,000 citizens, plus helots (enslaved peoples, mostly from Messenia, who had been vanquished by the Spartans in war) and others who lived in the city but were not citizens.

 Sparta thereafter declared itself with great accuracy as the “defender of Hellenism.”
 However, the helots and other non-citizens began to vastly outnumber the Spartans themselves.